 Or going to the museum to take in the artwork of a time period that matches the repertoire you’re playing.

-Or reading blogs about music (Wait!
-Is that why you’re here right now?!).
+Or reading blogs about music…wait – is that the only reason why you’re here right now?!!!!

 My practice avoidance activity

 Anyhow, my practicing “alternative” in graduate school involved going to the library and reading interviews, manifestos, and treatises written by or about great performers and teachers, from Horowitz to Casals to Louis Persinger to Tossy Spivakovsky.

 I would hunker down in the aisle between the stacks and spend hours buried in books like Samuel Applebaum’s The Way They Play series, David Dubal’s Reflections from the Keyboard, and Gaylord Yost’s The Spivakovsky Way of Bowing.

 The inner world and experiences of these musicians was a fascinating and enlightening place.
 Especially since what they said about practicing and performing resonated with the sport psychology principles I was beginning to learn.